What careers can you pursue with an MBA? Paths illustration

 Will an MBA get me a job?
 The forecast looks sunny.

 While an MBA is no guarantee of a great job, it certainly helps.
 Statista.com1 reports that MBA hiring in the U.S. rose from 59% in 2008 to 91% in 2022.
-According to the GMAC 2023 Corporate Recruiters Survey,2 MBAs are most in-demand in the global, consulting, and technology sectors, with 90% of employers planning to hire MBA degree-holders in 2023.
+According to the GMAC 2024 Corporate Recruiters Survey,2 more than a quarter of corporate employers plan to hire MBA grads in 2024.

 “The top competencies we look for in leaders at the company are: leading change and transition, comfort in uncertainty and ambiguity, growth mindset, developing others, critical thinking, and vision and strategy formulation.”